 In 2015, the Homestead Cemetery filed for bankruptcy following years of dwindling interments and mismanaged funds that ultimately drained the savings.
 The Board that had controlled the Cemetery for decades dissolved, and the grounds fell into disrepair and virtual abandonment.
 Over the subsequent years, different groups of dedicated volunteers, including family members of those resting within the Cemetery, Steel Valley High School students, and the local Scouts Troop, have tried to keep up with the grass and upkeep, but ultimately disbanded due to an overwhelming amount of work.
 A new Board was reinstated by Munhall Mayor, Rick Brennan in 2018 and the Board returned the Cemetery to a non-profit status in 2019.

-The current Board is comprised of community members who are determined to see the Cemetery return to its former status as a beautiful and peaceful place of rest for those who have gone before us.
+The current Board, formed in 2020, is comprised of community members who are determined to see the Cemetery return to its former status as a beautiful and peaceful place of rest for those who have gone before us.

 Butler, Catherine J., and Margaret Murphy, editors.
 History of Soldier's Monument.
 1941.